Get in Touch

 • Selecting the appropriate Debian version

-• Accessing Debian support and assistance
+• Accessing Debian support and resources

 • Engaging with the Debian community